Do you need a mortgage broker?

 If you don't take advice, you must take responsibility for your mortgage decision.

-Working with an online mortgage broker like Better.co.uk means you should get access to the most suitable rates for your situation.
+Working with an online mortgage broker like Better.co.uk means you should get access to the most suitable mortgage deal for your situation.
 We have working relationships with lenders and know when new deals may become available.

 Yes, you can do your research across multiple lenders, but without industry experience, there’s no guarantee your final choice will be the right fit.
 Or the most suitable rate.